SANDAG/Population-Sim/README.md

 ### Streamlit Report App
 This repository contains a Streamlit app that generates reports for PopulationSim outputs stored in SANDAG's production database.
 You can use it to visualize the results of the run interactively using Streamlit's easy-to-use interface.
 The documentation can be found here https://docs.streamlit.io/.

 #### Prerequisites
 Before generating the report, ensure that you have the following:
 - Set the proper SQL instance and database containing PopulationSim outputs in the `secrets.yml`.
 - Are running in a Python virtual environment with all required dependencies listed in the `environment.yml`.

 #### Generate validation reports
-Run the Streamlit app in the base project directory with the following command where the <run_id> is present in the production database [metadata].[run] table.
+Run the Streamlit app in the base project directory with the following command.
 ```yaml
 streamlit run report/report.py <run_id>
 ```